-SESSION II: Financial Analysis, Crop Fundamentals, Crop and Livestock Insurance, and Advanced Marketing Strategies
+SESSION II: Crop Fundamentals, and Insurance Strategies

-The topics of this session include financial analysis, farm business management, cotton fundamentals, and crop and livestock insurance.
-Attendees will participate in crop production and marketing simulation exercises that highlight the relationship between crop insurance and a marketing plan.
-This session will also include a discussion of advanced marketing strategies.
+The topics of this session include grain and cotton fundamentals and crop and livestock insurance.
+Attendees will participate in a crop production and marketing simulation exercise that highlights the relationship between crop insurance and a marketing plan.